greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/feature_summary.html.md

 7. Prepared transactions \(`PREPARE TRANSACTION`, `COMMIT PREPARED`, `ROLLBACK PREPARED`\).
 This also means Greenplum does not support `XA` Transactions \(2 phase commit coordination of database transactions with external transactions\).
 8.  `CHARACTER SET` option on the definition of `CHAR()` or `VARCHAR()` columns.
 9. Specification of `CHARACTERS` or `OCTETS` \(`BYTES`\) on the length of a `CHAR()` or `VARCHAR()` column.
 For example, `VARCHAR(15 CHARACTERS)` or `VARCHAR(15 OCTETS)` or `VARCHAR(15 BYTES)`.
-10. `CREATE DISTINCT TYPE`statement. `CREATE DOMAIN` can be used as a work-around in Greenplum.
+10. `CREATE DISTINCT TYPE`statement. `CREATE DOMAIN` can be used as a workaround in Greenplum.
 11. The *explicit table* construct.

 ### <a id="topic6"></a>SQL 2003 Conformance